Business Registration

 OCCUPATIONAL TAX (BUSINESS LICENSE)

-Below you will find the Business Registration Application.
-The application provides you with a checklist that needs to be reviewed carefully to ensure all necessary supporting documentation is provided when the application is submitted.
+Below you will find the applications.
+Each provide you with a checklist to be reviewed carefully to ensure all necessary supporting documentation is provided when the application is submitted.
+Online payments may be made at www.poolerpay.com.

-Upon submission of your application, it will be forwarded to our Building and Zoning Department for review.
-A Building/Life Safety inspection is required for any existing spaces or buildings prior to the issuance of an Occupational Tax Certificate.
+Upon submission of your application, it will be forwarded to our Planning & Development Department for review.
+A Building/Life Safety Inspection is required for any existing spaces or buildings prior to the issuance of an Occupational Tax Certificate.
 Any building or space that has been newly constructed or renovated within the past six (6) months is not required to be inspected.

 HOME OCCUPATIONS AND HOME BUSINESS OFFICES